-Formal Complaints
+Formal Complaint

-A. The district's executive director of human resources or designee shall be responsible for monitoring and coordinating the district's compliance with Chapter 392-190 WAC and related procedures and ensuring that all complaints communicated to the district are promptly investigated and resolved.
+The district's assistant superintendent of human resources/designee shall be responsible for monitoring and coordinating the district's compliance with Chapter 392-190 WAC and related procedures and ensuring that all complaints communicated to the district are promptly investigated and resolved.

-The executive director of human resources is: Chad Golden
+The assistant superintendent of human resources is:

-Everett School District No. 2
+Dr. Chad Golden Everett School District No. 2 3900 Broadway P.O.
+Box 2098 Everett, WA 98201 cgolden@everettsd.org

-3900 Broadway

-P.O.
-Box 2098

-Everett, WA 98201

-cgolden@everettsd.org

-Phone: (425) 385-4100

-The executive director of human resources or designee will receive and investigate formal complaints.
-School or district administrators who receive a formal complaint of discrimination will promptly notify the executive director of human resources and forward a copy of the complaint.
+The assistant superintendent of human resources/designee will receive and investigate formal complaints.
+School or district administrators who receive a formal complaint of discrimination will promptly notify the assistant superintendent of human resources and forward a copy of the complaint.